thinker89/docs_hub/project_market_mood/docs/what_is_this_app_en.md

     Focus on three key signals: Fear &amp; Greed, VIX, and the 10Y–2Y yield spread.<br><br>
     Turn on alerts to keep track of the shifts that matter to you.<br><br>
     Arrange the dashboard the way you like.<br><br>
     Note: This app does not provide investment advice.
-You are fully responsible for how you interpret the data and any decisions you make.
+You are responsible for verifying the accuracy of the information displayed and for all investment decisions you make.
   </div>
 </details>